benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 Even if an http URL redirects to a https URL, and the domain of the https URL cannot be validated against the email domain, that is still insecure.

-For that reason, clients MUST prefer HTTPS over HTTP during config retrieval, within the same retrieval method.
+For that reason, clients MUST prefer HTTPS over HTTP during configuration retrieval, within the same retrieval method.

 If such configs from HTTP are used, the end user MUST explicitly confirm the config, particularly the resulting second-level domains.
 See section "User approval".

-## Config updates
+## Configuration updates

 Part of the security properties of this protocol assume that the timeframe of possible attack is limited to the moment when the user manually sets up a new